JKang97/JKang97.github.io/README.md

 **Programming Languages**: Python for Raspberry Pi application, Java for Android application.

 ### 2. Jelly Pal Android Application

-Jelly Pal is an interactive friend who lives in your phone and helps manage your mental health.
-You can talk to your Jelly Pal and feed it, just like a real pet.
-Jelly Pal even has two games, a rhythm game to distract you and a breathing game to help deal with panic attacks.
-You can also schedule reminders so that the Jelly Pal will remind you when to take your medication.
+Jelly Pal is an interactive friend who lives in your phone and helps manage your mental health You can talk to your Jelly Pal and feed it, just like a real pet Jelly Pal even has two games, a rhythm game to distract you and a breathing game to help deal with panic attacks You can also schedule reminders so that the Jelly Pal will remind you when to take your medication

 **Feature Section**

-* **Rhythm Game** - To help the player deal with anxiety our rhythm game distracts the player by having them focus on tapping on small stars at very precise moments.
+* **Rhythm Game** - To help the player deal with anxiety our rhythm game distracts the player by having them focus on tapping on small stars at very precise moments
-* **Microphone Game** - To help the player deal with panic attacks our microphone game visually rewards the player for blowing into the microphone in such a way that has been studied to help with releaving panic attacks.
+* **Microphone Game** - To help the player deal with panic attacks our microphone game visually rewards the player for blowing into the microphone in such a way that has been studied to help with releaving panic attacks
 * **Medication Scheduling** - To help remind the player to take their medications at the correct times their is a scheduling system so the player can set what medication, and what times/dates they need to take said medication.
-Notifications are sent when the player needs to take said medication.
+Notifications are sent when the player needs to take said medication
-* **Dialog System** - To give the player "someone" to talk to we implemented a chat tree style dialog system so that the player can "talk" to the jelly.
+* **Dialog System** - To give the player "someone" to talk to we implemented a chat tree style dialog system so that the player can "talk" to the jelly
-* **Environment Effects** - The background of the jelly changes dependent on time and weather of the location of the player.
+* **Environment Effects** - The background of the jelly changes dependent on time and weather of the location of the player

 ### 3. Belphegor RPG Game

 A dungeon crawler RPG with spells, monsters, fast-paced combat, and treasure hunting elements.
-Choose your class and prepare for adventure.
+Choose your class and prepare for adventure

 **Target Platform**: Windows7 or Higher
 **Development Tool**: Unity
 **Important Assets**: uMMORPG Realistic Effects Pack 4, Heroic Fantasy Creatures Pack Vol 1

 ### 4. DAlChemistry AR

 This is a simple AR android application that can generate a molecular 3D model from image. user can check the molecular 3D models from target images or inputs, and can view its animation.

 **Target**: Dalhousie University Chemistry Students **Target Platform**: Android SDK 26, Min SDK 23 **Development Tool**: Unity
 **Important API**: Wikitude AR

 ### 5. ButaRamen Wage Calculator for Android